Analysis | One word says a lot about the Democrats’ shift on the border

 He also warned that much worse fates could await along the journey.

-Today the Biden administration’s new Homeland Security secretary, Alejandro Mayorkas, has offered a warning that differs mainly in one word, but also hugely in emphasis.
+Today, the Biden administration’s new homeland security secretary, Alejandro Mayorkas, has offered a warning that differs mainly in one word, but also hugely in emphasis.
 In an interview with the same ABC host Tuesday, Mayorkas said that people shouldn’t come to the border … yet.

 “We are also — and critically — sending a message that now is not the time to come to the border,” Mayorkas said, adding: “Do not take the journey now.
 Give us time to build an orderly, safe way to arrive in the United States and make the claims that the law permits you to make.”